Majid Bishkar: Career in India

 During the 1970s he moved to Aligarh Muslim University in India to study.
 On seeing his performance for the university in the North Zone Inter University championship, Bishkar was signed by East Bengal FC along with other Iranian players Jamshid Nassiri and Mahmud Khabbasi.
-The 1980 Federation Cup was his debut tournament with the Red and Golds, where he won the tournament with the them.
+The 1980 Federation Cup was his debut tournament with the Red and Golds, where he won the tournament with them.
 In the same season, East Bengal also won the Rovers Cup where he played a key role.

 East Bengal signed him shortly afterwards.
 He was known as Majid Baskar in India, a mispronunciation and misspelling which led to difficulties for both Iranian and Indian officials in unveiling the true identity of Majid.

 Bishkar played imaginative football throughout and was primarily instrumental in East Bengal's winning the IFA Shield (joint winners) and Darjeeling Gold Cup.
 In the Shield final, he set up CB Thapa to score a magnificent goal after playing four wall-passes with others.
 At the Darjeeling Gold Cup too, he was unstoppable and was the main prop behind the Red and Golds 3–2 triumph over Mohun Bagan.
 Overall, Bishkar netted 33 goals for the Red and Gold brigade.

-He switched to Mohammedan Sporting Club Kolkata in 1982, guiding them to a range of trophies including Calcutta Football League and Rovers Cup.
+He switched to Mohammedan Sporting Club in 1982, guiding them to a range of trophies including Calcutta Football League and Rovers Cup.

 Majid was instrumental for the first win against Mohun Bagan AC in 1983 Federation Cup also helping to lift the trophy in the final.
 This win came after late sixties in any form of tournament.
 After a brief hiatus at a time when he was surrounded by controversies, he was last seen playing for Mohammedan SC in 1987.
 He was relatively unknown in Iran, with both Iranian football journalists and officials being unaware that Majid had previously plied his trade in India.
 Due to troubles in his homeland, he eventually got addicted to narcotics and led a bohemian lifestyle.
 After a few other unsuccessful stints in other parts of India, he moved back to Iran.
 He is still considered one of the best foreigners in the history of Indian club football.
 He has a nickname "Badshah" which he got while playing in Kolkata Maidan.

 Bishkar cast a magical spell during two seasons at East Bengal and then at Mohammedan Sporting, but as he returned to Kolkata in 2019, after more than three decades, nobody had forgotten the Badshah.